Orckestra/BetterRetail/README.md

 - to use [Orckestra.Web.Typescript](https://github.com/Orckestra/CMS-Packages/tree/master/Orckestra.Web.Typescript) package, so any typescripts changes can be automatically recompiled into javascript using defined in this package settings.

 ### SASS
-The Reference Application uses SASS by default.
+The Grocery Application uses SASS by default.
 For dynamic Saas compilation into CSS designed [Orckestra.Web.Css.Sass](https://github.com/Orckestra/CMS-Packages/tree/master/Composite.Web.Css.Sass) package.

 ## Configuring
 ### Reference application